jpsalviano/bobloblaw/README.md

 # BobLobLaw

 BobLobLaw is a web application.
+For back-end development I use Django, and React for front-end.

 ## Running test server